mihaitrof/pdct_project/README.md

 	`cat init.pgsql | docker exec -i pdct_project_postgres_1 psql pdct -U postgres`

 	*`NOTE`: The docker should run when applying this command*

+4) If you want to access the database, type in your terminal:

+	`docker exec -it pdct_project_postgres_1 psql -U postgres`

+	Then choose the database:

+	`\c pdct`

+	And then you can see the tables by using:

+	`\dt`

+	For other information, go to [PSQL documentation](https://www.postgresql.org/docs/10/app-psql.html).